I said to my husband, 'Why don't you call out my name when we're making love?'. He said, "I don't want to wake you up."

 I wonder how you'd feel about suggesting relationship counselling or marriage guidance to your partner?
-If he or she isn't keen (or you aren’t), and you have no idea how to improve matters, then you I think you'll find my Complete guide to Building a Happy Relationship really helpful.
+If he or she isn't keen (or you aren’t), and you have no idea how to improve matters, then you I think you'll find my Loving Communication Kit for Couples really helpful.
 It's chock-full of tool, tips and advice.

 And if by any chance you're in an abusive relationship, I know you're definitely in need of help.
 Please, do connect with a professional counsellor as soon as possible.